Javnor/Rigidity-Via-Geometry-Embedding-Structural-Intelligence-within-3D-Printed-Vaulted-Structures/README.md

 - This code is developed as part of the project [Rigidity Via Geometry: Embedding Structural Intelligence within 3D Printed Vaulted Structures](https://blog.iaac.net/rigidity-via-geometry-embedding-structural-intelligence-within-3d-printed-vaulted-structures/).
 ![3_phases](docs/3_phases.png)

 ## Requirements
 * Rhinoceros 7 or later.
 * Grasshopper 3d plugin for Rhinoceros.
 * Pufferfish plugin for grasshopper.

 `This code has been tested on Rhinoceros on windows`

+## Getting started
+- You can use the .gh file from scripts folder without any rhino input